AstroMined/debtonator/docs/progress.md

 ## Recent Updates

+### Statement History Service Refactoring for ADR-014 Compliance (2025-04-26)

+- Completed Statement History Service refactoring to comply with ADR-014 Repository Layer Compliance:
+  - Refactored StatementService to inherit from BaseService:
+    - Updated constructor to properly initialize BaseService
+    - Used _get_repository method for standardized repository access
+    - Replaced all direct database queries with repository method calls
+  - Leveraged existing StatementHistoryRepository's comprehensive methods:
+    - Used get_by_account for efficient statement retrieval
+    - Used get_by_date_range for filtering by date period
+    - Used get_with_account for loading account relationships
+    - Added get_latest_statement for recent statement access
+  - Applied proper ADR-011 datetime compliance:
+    - Used ensure_utc() for timezone awareness throughout
+    - Properly handled timezone in date comparisons and filtering
+    - Used utc_now() for current time access with proper timezone
+  - Enhanced service with additional functionality:
+    - Added methods for trend analysis and financial reporting
+    - Added get_total_minimum_payments_due for financial summaries
+    - Added get_upcoming_statements for forecasting
+    - Improved method documentation with comprehensive docstrings
+  - Updated ADR-014 implementation checklist to mark Phase 13 as completed

+### Liabilities Service Refactoring for ADR-014 Compliance (2025-04-26)

+- Completed Liabilities Service refactoring to comply with ADR-014 Repository Layer Compliance:
+  - Refactored LiabilityService to inherit from BaseService:
+    - Updated constructor to properly initialize BaseService
+    - Used _get_repository method for standardized repository access
+    - Replaced all direct database queries with repository method calls
+  - Leveraged existing LiabilityRepository's comprehensive methods:
+    - Used get_bills_due_in_range for date-based filtering
+    - Used get_bills_for_account for account-specific liabilities
+    - Added get_with_relationships for complete record access
+    - Used proper validation methods from repository layer
+  - Enhanced validation and service methods:
+    - Updated validation methods to use repositories for verification
+    - Maintained business logic while delegating data access
+    - Added proper error handling for validation failures
+  - Applied proper ADR-011 datetime compliance:
+    - Used ensure_utc() for timezone awareness throughout
+    - Used utc_now() instead of datetime.now() for current time
+    - Added proper date range handling in filter methods
+  - Enhanced auto-pay functionality:
+    - Properly integrated with repository methods
+    - Improved settings validation and handling
+    - Fixed timezone issues in auto-pay scheduling
+  - Updated ADR-014 implementation checklist to mark Phase 14 as completed

 ### Balance History Service Refactoring for ADR-014 Compliance (2025-04-26)

 - Completed Balance History Service refactoring to comply with ADR-014 Repository Layer Compliance: